-As an example, both a column (tax_amount) and constraint (ck_customersordersitems_discount) were renamed in table 'public.customers_order_items' (in the example model) and a database compare performed, the image below shows the differences found:
+As an example, both a column (tax\amount) and constraint (ck\customersordersitems\discount) were renamed in Table 'public.customers\order\items' (in the Example model) and a database compare performed; this image shows the differences found:

-In the above image there is only one table that had detected differences, 'public.customers_order_items', selecting this populates the 'Components' list.
-From the detected results it can be determined that the data model contains a column (tax_amount2) and a check constraint (ck_customerordersitems_discount1) that the live database doesn't and in turn the live database contain a column (tax_amount) and a check constraint (ck_customerordersitems_discount) that the data model doesn't.
+In the image there is only one Table that had detected differences - 'public.customers\order\items'; selecting this populates the 'Components' list.
+From the detected results it can be determined that the data model contains a column (tax\amount2) and a check constraint (ck\customerordersitems\discount1) that the live database doesn't and in turn the live database contains a column (tax\amount) and a check constraint (ck\customerordersitems\discount) that the data model doesn't.